 2013 Salisbury Art Trail

-The smoke fired work is decorative and not suitable for holding water.
+The smoke fired work is unglazed and not suitable for holding water.

 Thanks to Joe Howden for B/W photo on home page.